 Certificate No. 1760(2)/2546 2078(9)/2551 Date 26 December 2003 19 November 2008 1.
 Promotional privileges for Manufacture of Manufacture of alcohol ethanol (99.5%) 2.
-Significant privileges 2.1 Exemption from corporate income tax on income derived from the 8 years 8 years promoted operations (commencing from the date of earning (expired) (will expire on operating income) and exemption from income tax on dividend 1 April 2020) paid from the income of the promoted operations throughout the period in which the corporate income tax is exempted.
-2.2 Allowance to carry-forward the annual loss from promoted 5 years 5 years operations incurred during the corporate income tax exemption period to offset with net income incurred thereafter (after exemption period in 2.1).
-2.3 Exemption from import duty on raw and essential materials or 1 year 1 year products used for manufacture for export commencing from the first import date.
+Significant privileges 2.1 Exemption from corporate income tax on income 8 years 8 years derived from the promoted operations (commencing (expired) (will expire on from the date of earning operating income) and 1 April 2020) exemption from income tax on dividend paid from the income of the promoted operations throughout the period in which the corporate income tax is exempted.
+2.2 Allowance to carry-forward the annual loss from 5 years 5 years promoted operations incurred during the corporate income tax exemption period to offset with net income incurred thereafter (after exemption period in 2.1).
+2.3 Exemption from import duty on raw and essential 1 year 1 year materials or products used for manufacture for export commencing from the first import date.
 3. Date of first earning operating income 31 January 2005 2 April 2012